Governor who signed permitless gun carry under fire after Nashville school shooting

 “Tennessee @GovBillLee hasn't had time yet to tweet his thoughts and prayers for Covenant School, but when he does, remind him that this is exactly why police and citizens opposed the permitless carry bill he signed into law at a gun maker's factory in 2021,” Ms Watts tweeted.

 Mr Lee signed legislation in 2021 that allowed for citizens to carry a loaded handgun either concealed or openly without a permit, but not rifles or shotguns.
-The suspect in the Nashville school shooting, identified as a 28-year-old woman, was carrying two assault-style rifles and a handgun, according to police.
+The suspect in the Nashville school shooting, identified as a 28-year-old named Audrey Hale, was carrying two assault-style rifles and a handgun, according to police.

 Ms Watts criticised lax gun rules.